Scarlet Hollow: Plot

 The protagonist is invited to the funeral of their estranged Aunt Pearlanne by her daughter Tabitha, the new head of the once-affluent Scarlet family.
 They travel to Scarlet Hollow, North Carolina, a small town supported by the Scarlet-owned coal mines.
 The protagonist meets several residents including cryptozoology YouTuber Stella.
 She invites them to film a video with her in the woods.
-The two discover that fleshy creatures called “Ditchlings” have been abducting small animals and laying their eggs into them.
+The two discover that fleshy creatures called "Ditchlings" have been abducting small animals and laying their eggs in them.
 The encounter can end with the death of local farmer Duke or Stella's pug Gretchen.
 The protagonist also encounters Sam Wayne, a seemingly supernatural man whose head is covered by a veil.

-On Day 2, the protagonist investigates the coal mines with Stella and her friend Kaneeka, potentially learning from the miners that Wayne is a former coal miner and Tabitha’s ex-boyfriend.
-As they leave, they spot town librarian Oscar’s daughter Rosalina sneaking into a condemned mine with her friends.
+On Day 2, the protagonist investigates the coal mines with Stella and her friend Kaneeka, potentially learning from the miners that Wayne is a former coal miner and Tabitha's ex-boyfriend.
+As they leave, they spot town librarian Oscar's daughter Rosalina sneaking into a condemned mine with her friends.
 Inside, Rosalina vents her frustration with Oscar moving her out of their house as he claims it is haunted.
 The protagonist has a vision of their ancestor Enoch Scarlet ignoring safety issues with the mine, resulting in a deadly mine collapse.
 Presently, ghostly creatures appear as the mine begins to collapse, and the protagonist is faced with helping Rosalina escape or going back to help her friends Becka and Alexis.

-On Day 3, the protagonist has dinner with Kaneeka and Stella’s friend Reese, a chronically ill young man who is mostly confined to his house.
+On Day 3, the protagonist has dinner with Kaneeka and Stella's friend Reese, a chronically ill young man who is mostly confined to his house.
 His mother Dr. Kelly cares for him and restricts his contact with the outside world, causing him to resent her.
-The group meets up at Oscar’s house and find it is haunted by the ghost of Charles Shaw Jr., the lover of the protagonist’s ancestor Edwardine Scarlet who was later killed by her.
-Charles demands that either Tabitha or the protagonist repay their family’s debt to him by sacrificing years of their own lives and becoming middle-aged.
+The group meets up at Oscar's house and find it is haunted by the ghost of Charles Shaw Jr., the lover of the protagonist's ancestor Edwardine Scarlet who was later killed by her.
+Charles demands that either Tabitha or the protagonist repay their family's debt to him by sacrificing years of their own lives and becoming middle-aged.